Other sums treated like premiums: Sale of property with right to lease back

 You will need advice from the Valuation Office Agency should it become necessary to value the right to reconveyance.
 Please observe the guidance in PIM1232 about seeking Valuation Office Agency advice.

 There is no charge under CTA09/S225 or ITTOIA05/S285 if the lease is granted and begins to run within one month of the sale.

 Remember that the charge only applies if the terms of the sale include a right to a lease back.
 Such terms would have to be in writing.
 Paragraph 2 (1) of the Law of Property (Miscellaneous Provisions) Act 1989 states that A contract for the sale or other disposition of an interest in land can only be made in writing and only by incorporating the terms which the parties had expressly agreed in one document, or where contracts are exchanged, in each.

-ITTOIA05/S285 provides that the chargeable amount of the deemed premium is to be computed in the same way as the chargeable amount of a normal premium.
-That means that there is no charge if the period between sale and lease back is more than 50 years.
-Where the period is 50 years or less the computations in ICTA88/S36 and ITTOIA05/S285 give the same result.
+CTA09/S225 and ITTOIA05/S285 provides that the chargeable amount of the deemed premium is to be computed in the same way as the chargeable amount of a normal premium.
+That means that there is no charge if the period between sale and re-purchase is more than 50 years.